sklementiev/mixins/README.md

 NuGet **Install-Package Mixins.NET**

-How often have you imagined to be able to extend class functionality without actually writing any code?
+How many times have you imagined to be able to extend class functionality without actually writing any code?

 Now you can!
-You can add required functionality to any class just by adding an interface definition to it!
+You can add required functionality/behaviour to any class just by adding an interface definition to it!

-**No external libraries, no proxy magic, no compile-time MSIL weaving required!**
+**No external libraries, no proxy magic, no code-gen, no compile-time MSIL weaving required!**

 You can freely add and mix any generic functionality/behaviours from mixins into your class.